-World Teacher’s Day Writing Prompts — Help celebrate World Teacher’s Day this October with these 57 new journal prompts.
+World Teacher’s Day Writing Prompts — Help celebrate World Teacher’s Day this October with these 57 journal prompts.
+You see…

 On World Teacher’s Day, take the time to celebrate teachers everywhere.
 Ultimately, it doesn’t matter whether or not a teacher has a classroom—he or she only needs to have a strong desire to help others learn.

 - Why do teachers teach?

 - Would you ever want to be a teacher?